 In 2008 I stopped using a paper calendar/planner.
 I had my appointments on my computer, also a non-organized notebook, to-do-lists and post-its flying around.
 Plus the nagging feeling that chaos was taking over.
 That was kind of okay during a couple of years, my kids were small (so there was chaos anyway), I did not have lots of appointments apart from vaccinations and kindergarten stuff.
 However, when I saw someone mentioning a miracle method to organize your life, work and everything called “Bullet Journal”, I knew I wanted to try it.
 Other knitwear designers mentioned it helped them get their life under control.
 I wanted that, too!
-The inventor of this method has published a video on how to do it:
+The inventor of this method has published a video on how to do it (Youtube-link).

 I thought this was very clever and I have been using it ever since, carrying my big Moleskine with an added Leuchtturm Pen Loop everywhere.
 I mostly used it for my daily to-do list and notes, also shopping lists and event planning.

 But right from the start I had the feeling that something important was missing: A real calender where I could write down future events, even those that are kind of trivial, but come with a time and a day.
 The Bullet Journal has a “Future Log”, a spread where you have a box for each month to write down future events.
 But they end up in the wrong order, and there is not enough space to accommodate parent-teacher-days, the days when the paper recycling box needs to go out or the days the library bus stops in our village.
 The monthly spreads that you create at the beginning of each month are not much better – I always thought it felt funny to use it to write down the dates when the organic trash would be emptied in my fancy monthly overview.